abanderam/abandera.github.io/_pages/cv.md

 Service and leadership
 ======
-* President of the Culture Comettee of the Colegio Mayor Hernando Colón 2018-2019.
+* Colegio Mayor Hernando Colón
-* Coordinator of the Culture Comettee of the Colegio Mayor Hernando Colón 2020-2021.
+  * President of the Culture Comettee 2018-2019.
-* Coordinator of the Sports Comettee of the Colegio Mayor Hernando Colón 2020-2021.
+  * Coordinator of the Culture & Sports Comettees 2020-2021.
-* Coordinator of the Solidarity Comettee of the Colegio Mayor Hernando Colón 2021-2022.
-* Coordinator of the Major Festivities Comettee of the Colegio Mayor Hernando Colón 2021-2022.
+  * Coordinator of the Solidarity & Major Festivities Comettees 2021-2022.